punk-security/dnsReaper/signatures/readme.md

 The potential function is used to identify if this signature might be relevant for this domain, and typically should not contain any active check such as a web request or DNS request.
 We try to only check data we already have, such as pattern matching the cnames.

 The check function is used to validate the takeover and will only run if the domain has passed the potential function.
-This check can be slower / more intensive as it wont run for every domain.
+This check can be slower / more intensive as it will not run for every domain.

 ## Adding a new signature